Los Angeles pass and card

 These so-called "TOP" attractions represent only part of the tourist offerings in Los Angeles.
 Those with more time on their hands, or who have already been to the city, can devote themselves to a more personalized itinerary: there are niche museums, "special" and unusual guided tours, TV studios to visit, art installations, cultural experiences, and more.

-Los Angeles has many attractions to see, and compared to other cities where you may have traveled, the cost of tickets to major attractions is quite high.
+The city has many attractions to see, and compared to other cities where you may have traveled, the cost of tickets to major attractions is quite high.

 There are different types of Los Angeles passes available to tourists who want to visit the city while saving money.